leanprover-community/lean4game/doc/create_game.md

 #### Theorem Tab

-Theorems are sorted into tabs. with `LemmaTab "Mul"` you specify which tab should be open by default in this level.
+Theorems are sorted into tabs.
+With `TheoremTab "Mul"` you specify which tab should be open by default in this level.

 #### HiddenTactic